amael-ls/template_PhD_bio2020_udes/README.md

 ```
 	lualatex myDoc.tex
 ```
 Lualatex has also many other advantages, see https://ctan.org/pkg/lualatex-doc.
-Note that by changing few packages (polyglossya for instance) and few options, you can get back to ```pdflatex```
+Note that by changing few packages (polyglossia for instance) and few options, you can easily get back to ```pdflatex```

 ## Comments
 All these comments are in the main.tex file.
 I just copy-paste them for ease of read